NoBlackBoxes/LastBlackBox/course/versions/buildabrain/04_how-computers-work/README.md

   delay(1000);              // Wait for a second
 }
 ```

-<details><summary><strong>Target</strong></summary>
-    Your external LED should now be blinking faster or slower than 1 Hz (once per second).
+> Your internal LED should now be blinking faster or slower than 1 Hz (once per second).
-</details><hr>

 **TASK**: Blink an *external* LED
-- *Hint*: Connect an LED to digital pin 13, but don't forget your current limiting resistor!
+  - *Hint*: Connect one of your LEDs to digital pin 13, but don't forget your current limiting resistor!
 <p align="center">
 <img src="../../../../boxes/computers/_resources/images/LED_driver_circuit.png" alt="LED Driver" width="400">
 </p>

-<details><summary><strong>Target</strong></summary>
-    Your external LED should now be blinking at the same time as the built-in LED (both are connected to pin 13).
+> Your external LED should now be blinking at the same time as the built-in LED (if both are connected to pin 13).
-</details><hr>

 **TASK**: Generate a *pulsing* signal for your piezo buzzer
   - This is a piezo buzzer:
 <p align="center">
 <img src="../../../../boxes/computers/_resources/images/piezo_buzzer.png" alt="Piezo Buzzer" width="300">
 </p>

   - The piezo buzzer will expand and contract as you switch the voltage applied across it from 0V to 5V.
 This expansion and contraction forces air into and out of the plastic case.
 If you switch it ON/OFF fast enough, then you can *hear it*!
   - Connect one leg of the piezo to pin 11 and the other to Ground.
-- You could use the "Blink" example to toggle pin 11 with a much shorter delay between the ON/OFF "blinks".
-However, it is much easier to use a function (command) called "tone()" that will allow you generate pulses at specific frequencies.
+  - *Note:*: You could use the "Blink" example to toggle pin 11 with a much shorter delay between the ON/OFF "blinks".
+However, it is much easier to use a function called "tone()" that will allow you to generate pulses at very specific frequencies.
-- Upload this [code](/boxes/computers/arduino/ide/tone/tone.ino) to your Arduino.
+  - Upload this [code](/boxes/computers/arduino/ide/tone/tone.ino) to your Arduino (just the paste the following into a new sketch on your IDE and "upload").
 ```c
 /*
   Tone